ASPOOK/IndicatorTabBar/README.md

 If you want use this view, the operation is as follows:

-Because the IndicatorTabBar has custom attributes, if you want use them, you must add this line in your xml file in the first component:
+Because the IndicatorTabBar has custom attributes, if you want use them, you must add your own namespace in your xml file in the first component:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"